Shenqishaonv/100-Driver-Source/README.md

 # Train a model
 ## 1. Prepare the data
-You can download the 100-Driver dataset from Google Drive or Baidu Yun.
+Download the 100-Driver dataset from Google Drive or Baidu Yun.

-Then modify the data and data splits path in the function get_dataloader() in utils.py
+Modify the data and data splits path in the function get_dataloader() in utils.py

 ## 2. Train